jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-04.md

 (a) “Act” is EPIRA
-- b) “Accredited Facility” refers to a facility granted the certificate of accreditation by NPC or DOE pursuant to Executive 0rder No. 215 and its implementing rules and regulations
+- b) “Accredited Facility” refers to a facility granted the certificate of accreditation by NAPOCOR or DOE pursuant to Executive 0rder No. 215 and its implementing rules and regulations
 (c) “Affiliate” means any Person which, alone or together with any other Person, directly or indirectly, through one or more intermediaries,